-Performance Standards Levels of Service (we provide) Results (Activities will contribute to these results (Activities will contribute to these results Method of hod of ement (We ow we are the leafer Performance Benchmarks Future Performance (targets) Future will know we are Year 1 Year 2 Year 3 (targets) by strategies and legislation) service if) 2015/16 2016/17 2017/18 Year 10 2024/25 13.2.26 IT Strategy Planning & Architecture The IT roadmap is published annually containing the reviewed direction for IT Investment A broad understanding exists across whole of Council of the architecture approach and standards being followed for Council by IT department.
+Po erformance Results (Activities will Method of Future Performance (targets) Future Performance Standards Levels of Service (we provide) contribute to will know we a Measurement (We will know we are now we are Benchmarks Year 1 Year 2 Year 3 (targets) by strategies and legislation) meeting the level of service if) 2015/16 2016/17 2017/18 Year 10 2024/25 13.2.26 IT Strategy Planning & Architecture The IT roadmap is published annually containing the reviewed direction for IT Investment A broad understanding exists across whole of Council of the architecture approach and standards being followed for Council by IT department.
 These provide guidance to decision making in all activities partnering with IT.
 Modern, Mobile and agile strategies are mapped and projects identified that will deliver benefits from these tools for a wide range of Business Units.
 IT Roadmap is published and circulated annually, timed to provide input to the IT Strategic Plan.
 IT Investment Roadmap is published on a periodic basis At this point, external benchmarks with relevance to Council have not been identified.
-13.2.26.2 IT Roadmap is refreshed annually and approved by IT Steering Board
+13.2.26.2 IT Roadmap is refreshed annually and approved by IT Steering Board 13.2.26.2 IT Roadmap is refreshed annually and approved by IT Steering Board 13.2.26.2 IT Roadmap is refreshed annually and approved by IT Steering Board 13.2.26.2 IT Roadmap is refreshed annually and approved by IT Steering Board

-Performance Standards Levels of Service (we provide) Results Method of (Activities will contribute to these results, Measurement will know we are meeting the level of Cu Current Performance Benchmar Future Performance (targets) Future Performance Benchmarks Year 1 Year 2 Year 3 (targets) by strategies and legislation) service if) 2015/16 2016/17 2017/18 Year 10 2024/25 13.2.29 Customer services and open access to information and data Customer requests for data are reduced as a result of Self Service portal.
+P erformance Results (Activities will Method of Future Performance ((targets) Future Performance Stand lards Levels of Service s Levels of contribute to will know we are Current Performance Benchmarks Year 1 Year 2 Year 3 (targets) by (v ve provide) strategies and legislation) service if) 2015/16 2016/17 2017/18 Year 10 2024/25 13.2.29 Customer services and open access to information and data Customer requests for data are reduced as a result of Self Service portal.
 Limited data sharing through manual request and report delivery process.
 None exist within New Zealand so need to establish a benchmark.
 Delivery of Self Help portal for citizens to view Council Data Self Help portal expanded to enable citizens to create views & extracts of Council Data.
 Full data sharing with external agencies and citizens Full data sharing with external agencies and citizens.
 Data quality is improved as a result of more external customers using Council data & providing feed-back to Council The Australian GIS in Local Government Benchmark Study 2013 could be used as a guide.
-13.2.30 Information Manage Council's Corporate Records to Public Records Act (PRA) requirements The Public Records Act sets a framework for creating and managing information in public offices and local authorities and promotes accountability through reliable recordkeeping, enhancing public confidence in the integrity of Records Management.
+13.2.30 Information Management Manage Council's Corporate Records to Public Records Act (PRA) requirements The Public Records Act sets a framework for creating and managing information in public offices and local authorities and promotes accountability through reliable recordkeeping, enhancing public confidence in the integrity of Records Management.
 Subsets of the full audit requirements are measured today - Physical & Electronic documents.
-This must be widened to meet the full audit requirement Public Records Act requirements Measure organisational compliance to the Public Records Act as required by Archives New Zealand Assessment / Audit Establish current % & priority actions required ensuring compliance to the Public Records Act as required by Archives New Zealand Assessment / Audit 85% compliance to the Public Records Act as required by Archives New Zealand Assessment / Audit 95% compliance to the Public Records Act as required by Archives New Zealand Assessment / Audit
+This must be widened to meet the full audit requirement Public Records Act requirements Measure organisational compliance to the Public Records Act as required by Archives New Zealand Assessment / Audit Establish current % & priority actions required ensuring compliance to the Public Records Act as required by Archives New Zealand Assessment / Audit to the Public 95% compliance to the Public Records Act as required by Archives New Zealand Assessment / Audit